daveb1034/OSMServer/README.md

 The imposm3 importer looks in the background for an id column.
 If one is found the importer skips the creation of a SERIAL PRIMARY KEY field.
 THis will prevnt the data being accessible in ArcGIS.

-If you specify the option to use single id space and specify a cloumn named id the following code will sql file will need to be run.
+If you specify the option to use single id space and specify a cloumn named id the following code sql file will need to be run.

 ```
 cd ~/src/OSMServer/src/updater